denoland/manual/npm_nodejs/std_node.md

 ## The `std/node` library

-> ⚠️ Starting with v1.15 Deno provides a compatiblity mode, that allows to
+> ⚠️ Starting with v1.15 Deno provides a compatibility mode, that allows to
 > emulate Node.js environment and consume code authored for Node.js directly.
-> See [Node.js compability mode](./compatibility_mode.md) chapter for details.
+> See [Node.js compatibility mode](./compatibility_mode.md) chapter for details.

 The `std/node` part of the Deno standard library is a Node.js compatibility layer.
 Its primary focus is providing "polyfills" for Node.js's